What is DxE's objective?

 Liberate Berkeley is our initiative to transform Berkeley into a training hub for the animal liberation movement and a violence-free, anti-speciesist city.
 Concentration in key cities has been invaluable for many movements -- for example, ACT UP's dynamic San Francisco and NYC chapters inspired activists across the world and created templates for cascading change.

 What is the DxE Forum?

 The DxE Forum is our annual, week-long conference.
+It's now called the Animal Liberation Conference as we are collaborating with The Save Movement.
 Activists from all over the globe gather to share ideas and inspiration, do massive demonstrations, and have lots of fun!

 How often do you do actions?

 We encourage all chapters to organize at least one demonstration per month.
 Typically, these demonstrations are coordinated globally.
 Additionally, our activists often attend protests organized by other local animal rights groups.
 Ultimately, we encourage and empower every DxE activist and chapter to take creative, autonomous action any time!

 Why do DxE's activists often go inside the place you are protesting at?